Danielgergely/intermediate_python/intermediate_python/meme-generator/src/README.md

 Project structure
- - app.py runs the whole application.
-It is responsible for the setup of the whole application and the launching of the webapp
+ - app.py runs the whole application in a web-browser.
+With a click of a button a random meme can be created.
+There is also a possibility to create a custom meme by specifying an image url, and a quote along with an author.
- - meme.py receives the quotes and the images and forwards it to the meme_creator, which then creates the image with a caption
+ - meme.py runs the whole application in the command line.
+Specifying aruments "--body", "--author" and "--path" create a new meme.
+If nothing is specified, a random image and quote will be chosen from the _data package and saved.
  - in the meme_generator package we find the meme_creator file.
-As mentioned above, this file creates a meme from an image and a quote
+This file creates a meme from an image and a quote.
  - in the quote_engine package are all the different ingestors which read different file types and return a quote to caller.